speculatrix/live_interface_stats/README.md

 A simple background process updates a file on a web server which contains a set of values.
-This means that you can have many people viewing the graphs, and they are only fetching a file which imposes only a small extra load on the server, and since they are not running a cgi-bin program there's no security risk other than having a web server available.
+This means that you can have many people viewing the graphs without overloading the server, because they are only fetching a file which imposes minimal load.

+Since they are not running a cgi-bin program there's no security risk other than having a web server available.

 ## client side